yb355/ETL-pandas/README.md

 # ETL-pandas
-The application that I've created to automatically transform data into the correct format.

 This is an application that takes the required data from Excel and performs necessary transformations to create a CSV file that corresponds to a correct format determined by the inventory optimization software.